furnstahl/Physics-8820/README.md

-<span style="color: red; font-weight: bold; font-size: x-large;">ATTENTION: This is an obsolete version.
-The up-to-date and maintained version of the Jupyter Book is at (https://buqeye.github.io/LearningFromData/about.html).</span>
+**ATTENTION:** This is an obsolete version.
+The up-to-date and maintained version of the Jupyter Book is at (https://buqeye.github.io/LearningFromData/about.html).

 # Ohio State University Physics 8820
 ## "Learning from data: Bayesian methods and (some) machine learning"